ac524/anthonyteaches/guides/KV-Stores.md

    ![KV Binding in CloudFlare Settings](./assets/KV-Settings-Variables-ENV-Binding.PNG) Notice the route listed up at the top is our deployed url which is a different name than our KV namespace.
 The binding '\_\_STATIC_CONTENT' is now a global variable we can access in this route/namespace.

-# Multiple KV stores/namespaces

-As we navigate dynamic data from users being added to our site, we might find we need to add or edit namespaces and bindings.
-We may have a 'FILES' namespace with it's unique binding, and a generic namespace with it's unique binding.
-We can have multiple namespaces pointing to the same worker/deployed route.

 # Using the Wrangler CLI

 In the example here, the namespace and binding were automatically created upon deployment.
 But what if we wanted to add a namespace forthe guide files in our project and displaying them to the page?
 We can perform many actions with our namespaces and bindings in the Wrangler CLI (terminal).
 Below are the common commands we'll be using to do so, along with examples.